Top 3 US telecom provider that earns over $40 billion in annual revenue and serves nearly 100 million customers.

 After hijacking accounts, attackers take advantage of free and discounted upgrades for which the victim is eligible.
 Upon ordering the mobile device, the attacker will either direct it towards a shipping address they control or choose a “pick-up in store” option.
 If choosing the latter, attackers will have a mule visit the store to pick up the device and then resell on third-party marketplaces such as eBay or Craigslist.

 Upon taking over a telecom account, the attacker will call customer service, impersonate the victim, and ask for a new SIM card to be associated with the phone number.
-The attacker will then be able to intercept any code sent via SMS for 2-factor authentication purposes.
+The attacker will then be able to intercept any code sent via SMS for two-factor authentication purposes.

 Consumers are significantly more likely to answer a phone call originating from their own area code.
 After taking over accounts, fraudsters would use the telecom provider’s virtual calling feature to place calls to all people that had similar phone numbers, thereby increasing the success rate of their telephone scam.